 I’d like to thank Mark Hughes for allowing me to interview him on a busy Saturday at Burwash Manor.
 I really enjoyed hearing his insight.

-Provenance Kitchen kindly accepted beforehand to participate in an interview.
+Provenance kindly accepted beforehand to participate in an interview.
 This review is based on my experience at my own cost and I did not receive compensation for the interview.

 Unless otherwise noted, I am the legal copyright holder of the content and images on this blog.
 Please contact me for permission if you wish to use, reprint or publish any material.